 They also came to a more surprising realization.
 Men who are 50 or under who regularly use acetaminophen were almost two times as likely to have hearing loss.
 The chance of developing hearing loss is 50/50 for people who use aspirin frequently.
 And those who used NSAIDs (naproxen, ibuprofen) had a 61% chance of getting irreversible hearing loss.

 Another surprising thing that was revealed was that high doses taken once in a while were not as harmful for your hearing as low doses taken frequently.

 It’s important to mention this connection, but it doesn’t definitively reveal whether the pain relievers actually caused the hearing loss.
 More studies are required to prove causation.
 But we really need to rethink our use of these pain relievers after these persuasive results.

 Pain Relievers And Hearing Loss – Current Theories

-There are several theories as to why pain relievers might cause hearing loss which experts have come up with.
+There are several theories as to why pain relievers might cause hearing loss.

 When you have pain, your nerves convey this feeling to the brain.
 Blood flow to a specific nerve is blocked by over-the-counter pain relievers.
 This disrupts nerve signals that usually communicate with the brain, so you feel a reduced pain level.